tez-capital/docs.tez.capital_content/en/tezpay/tutorials/setup.md

 later), and the *Private-Key File* will contain the private key for a wallet you have designated to pay your delegators (we will explain an easy way to get this later as well).
+> **⚠️ SECURITY WARNING: Private Key File**
+>
-***A note on the Private-key file - it is not recommended to use an existing wallet that may house important assets (including NFT's or crypto tokens) but to create a new wallet that contains only enough Tezos to pay out delegates.***
+> Do NOT use an existing wallet that contains important assets (NFTs, tokens, etc.).
+Create a new dedicated wallet that contains only enough Tezos to pay out delegates.

 ---